Published on

 At this stage, the BIM model captures essential building elements in approximate form.
 The objective is to establish a reliable base for feasibility and early design reviews between the Architect and Owner.

 From there, shop drawings can be generated directly from the BIM software.
 Additional 2D detailing can be created using CAD software to supplement the deliverables and meet project requirements.
+These documents then form the basis for the Bidding phase, where contractors use them to prepare cost proposals and construction plans.

 An appointed BIM coordinator verifies the as-built condition against the design models.
 Where there is a discrepancy with the BIM model, the Design models need to be updated to reflect the as-built condition of the site.
 Where accuracy is essential, a registered surveyor may be engaged to validate the as-built model.